Industry Arabic scholarships

 Learning Arabic is hard and, unfortunately, only getting harder.
 Regional wars have reduced opportunities to learn in places like Syria and Yemen while programs like CASA have had their funding cut.
 With so many of our own translators coming from U.S. Arabic language programs, we decided it’s time to do our part to support the next generation of linguists working to master this beautiful and challenging language.

 - Each year, Industry Arabic will award scholarships of $2,000 to support tuition and living expenses for 1-2 students pursuing advanced, immersive Arabic study.
-NOTE: Given the COVID-19 situation, the scholarship funds may be used for online learning program for the 2021 cycle or in-person programs.
-No preference will be given to online vs in-person during the selection procress.

 - Scholarship funds may be used for private study or applied to a program such as CASA and may be combined with other funding sources.